The Euro-PCT Application Procedure

 This is an outline of the European patent application procedure for International PCT applications entering the national/regional phase in Europe before the European Patent Office (EPO).
 It is intended as a short introduction for those who are new to the process.
 There are a great many other features, options, and rules which are not described.

-A European patent application is a single patent application that can currently give rise to rights in the thirty-nine Member States of the European Patent Convention as well as two non-member Extension States and, through validation agreements, in two Validation states.
+A European patent application is a single patent application that can currently give rise to rights in the thirty-nine Member States of the European Patent Convention as well as a non-member Extension State and, through validation agreements, in five Validation states.

-Note also that the European Patent Convention is separate from (and in fact predates) the European Union.
+Note also that the European Patent Convention is an international treaty which is separate from (and in fact predates) the European Union.
 Accordingly, the European patent application procedure has not been affected by Brexit, although the UK, and a number of other commercially important European countries (such as Norway and Switzerland) cannot be covered by a Unitary patent.

 Deadline for entering the European regional phase from a PCT application (Euro-PCT)

 The deadline for entering the European regional phase is 31 months from the earliest priority date of the PCT application.
-If this deadline is missed then it is possible to validly enter the European regional phase within 2 months of the date of notification of a letter which the EPO issue shortly after the original deadline is missed, provided that a further processing request is made and associated fees as paid.
+If this deadline is missed then it is possible to validly enter the European regional phase within 2 months of the date of a notification from the EPO stating that the deadline has been missed.
+A further processing request must be made and associated fees paid.
 The additional cost of using further processing for this missed act is significant, the official fees being 50% of any missed official fees and potentially an additional further processing fee if the request for examination was missed.

 Entering the European regional phase where the International Searching Authority was not the EPO (e.g. the USPTO)